FloatingArrayDesign/FAModel/README.md

 - anchors: contains modules for anchor capacity calculations
 - seabed: contains modules for seabed bathymetry and boundary information
+- cables: contains classes that assist with power cable-related calculations

 Please navigate into the subfolders above for additional information.